Nikon gets Foxconn request to delay equipment installation at China plant

 "We received the request for delay last month," Nikon's finance chief Masashi Oka said at an earnings briefing.
 "But we are yet to discuss how long we should delay and other details."

+Nikon also said on Thursday a client or clients in China had postponed orders for semiconductor-producing equipment and that it had cut its sales outlook for the business for the year ending March.

+The company raised its annual operating profit outlook due to a one-off profit from a lawsuit settlement with ASML.
+But the bleaker forecast for the chip equipment business, coupled with weaker sales of digital cameras, sent Nikon's shares down more than 10 percent on Friday.

-The request comes at a time when tech companies are bracing for a tough year in China as growth in the world's No.2 economy slows, exacerbated by a protracted Sino-U.S. trade war.
+Foxconn's request and Nikon's weaker forecast come at a time when tech companies are bracing for a tough year in China as growth in the world's No.2 economy slows, exacerbated by a protracted Sino-U.S. trade war.

 Industry behemoths such as Apple, Samsung Electronics and Intel have already warned of weaker demand for electronic devices in the country.